esantus/EVALution/README.md

-Reference
+Cite Us

+The resource is freely available.
+If you use it, please cite the description paper:

-If you use the resource, please cite: Enrico Santus, Frances Yung, Alessandro Lenci, and Chu-Ren Huang.
+- Enrico Santus, Frances Yung, Alessandro Lenci, and Chu-Ren Huang.
 2015.
 EVALution 1.0: An Evolving Semantic Dataset for Training and Evaluation of Distributional Semantic Models.
-Proceedings of the 4th Workshop on
-Linked Data in Linguistics, Beijing.
+Proceedings of the 4th Workshop on Linked Data in Linguistics, Beijing.